ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart_NonContainer.rst

 If the login shell is csh/tcsh, replace ``export`` with ``setenv`` in the command above.

+.. _RocotoRun:

 Run the Workflow Using Rocoto
 =============================
 The information in this section assumes that Rocoto is available on the desired platform.
-Rocoto cannot be used when running the workflow within a container.
+(Note that Rocoto cannot be used when running the workflow within a container.)
 If Rocoto is not available, it is still possible to run the workflow using stand-alone scripts described in :numref:`Section %s <RunUsingStandaloneScripts>`.
 There are two main ways to run the workflow with Rocoto: using the ``./launch_FV3LAM_wflow.sh`` or by hand.

 Launch the Rocoto Workflow Using a Script
 -----------------------------------------------